-It is generally easier for hard-of-hearing participants to participate in small group conversations if held at a round table with everyone’s face visible.
+It is generally easier for individuals who are hard-of-hearing to participate in small group conversations if held at a round table with everyone’s face visible.
 Ask the meeting leader to remind everyone to speak in turn at the start of the meeting if your coworkers tend to talk over each other.
 Also, if there are particular positions and tasks at work that you are better suited for than others, tell your boss that you want to occupy a quieter, less busy function.

 The importance of preparation cannot be overstated.

 Putting in a little additional effort ahead of time to ensure you’re ready for the day will pay off big time.
 According to Samuel Atcherson, an audiologist at the University of Arkansas, getting a written plan of an upcoming meeting will make it easier to follow.
 Request a copy of the meeting minutes if they are not immediately emailed or handed out to everyone so you may evaluate what was said and agreed.